Understanding biblical numbers and stories

 By all indications, we can believe that something happened.
 Though we should probably be aware that exaggerations very likely exist in the account

-The science behind the Tower of Babel can be separated into two questions 1) Was there a tower that could reach the heavens?
-2) Were tongues actually confused?
 Both of those questions are addressed in this excellent article by Michael Ash who cites Hugh Nibley:

 Last week I began discussing the Jaredites and the Tower of Babel, and how the story might be reconciled for those who believe that science and religion do not necessarily conflict.
 Some people, for instance, believe that the story of the Tower of Babel falls into the realm of fantasy rather than history.
 There are historical indicators, however, that suggest that the story is a myth in the scholarly sense.

-While most people think of myths as fables (which is what the word actually means), scholars loosely define myths as culturally-shared narratives that bind, inspire or help delineate a particular culture.
-In the academic world, the word myth “is detached from popular associations with falsehood.”
-They equate to “legends,” which may or may not be based on actual truths.
+While most people think of myths as fables (which is what the word actually means), scholars loosely define myths as culturally-shared narratives that bind, inspire, or help delineate a particular culture.
+In the academic world, the word myth "is detached from popular associations with falsehood."
+They equate to "legends," which may or may not be based on actual truths.
 Myths are often pre-scientific stories used to explain why things are as they are.
-They may represent “types” or models, or they might exaggerate a real event.
+They may represent "types" or models, or they might exaggerate a real event.
 They may conflate multiple events into a single story, and they typically make erroneous assumptions based on an incomplete understanding of actual facts.

-Anciently, oral and written traditions were not “histories” in the modern sense.
+Anciently, oral and written traditions were not "histories" in the modern sense.
 While such accounts were often based on actual events, historical accuracy was not a high priority.
 The main purpose was to share cultural events, heroes and villains intentionally selected to relate specific points.
 Tales of real events could be molded to help convey the moral of the story.
-As detailed in a past issue, while I believe in actual Jaredites, Nephites and Lamanites, I also believe we can better appreciate the scriptures when we realize that ancient societies — including prophets — recorded their narratives according to their own understanding of the world around them.

 When we shine the light of science and scholarship on the Tower of Babel, we find some interesting things.
 First, the word "Babel" comes from an Assyro-Babylonian word that means "Gate of God" and is related to a Hebrew word that means "confusion."
 It appears that the author(s) of the Babel account are engaging in some word-play to make a particular point about the story.
 It’s also interesting to note that the book of Ether never mentions "Babel" but simply the "great tower."